-A file extension or file name extension is the ending of a file that helps identify the file in operating systems such as Microsoft Windows.
+A file extension or file name extension is the ending of a file that helps identify the type of file in operating systems such as Microsoft Windows.
 In Microsoft Windows, the file name extension is a period that is often followed by three characters, but may also be one, two, or four characters long.
-For example, the file myfile.txt has an extension of .txt, which is a text file.
-However, a file extension can also be one, two, four, or more characters long.
+For example, the file name "myfile.txt" has an extension of ".txt", which is a file name extension associated with text files.

 In the above example, the first file shown in Explorer is "regedit.exe", "regedit" is the name of the file, and ".exe" is the file extension that identifies this file as an executable file.
 The next file "RtlExUpd.dll", which is a DLL file and another example of a file, and finally the last two files are log files.
 As can be seen in this example, by having file name extensions you can quickly identify the type of file and have a better idea of how that file may be opened.